glasskube/gitops-template/README.md

 > At this very early stage, for simplicity we only support GitHub repos that are accessible without any token (this applies only
 > for the bootstrapping step – afterwards you can move the repo somewhere else and/or make it private).
-> Additionally, some manual changes from you will be necessary, as described below.
+> Additionally, one simple manual change from you will be necessary, as described below.
 > These shortcomings will be resolved in a future version.

 **Prerequisites**

-* You should have access to an empty kubernetes cluster in the form of a kubeconfig file on your machine.
+* Access to an empty Kubernetes cluster
 * Glasskube CLI should be installed on your machine, but Glasskube should **not be bootstrapped** yet in the cluster.

 **Installation**